Carla Huisman's homepage

 In the Dutch press

-- What does cypers mean?
+What does cypers mean?
 Cypers is Dutch for the tabby pattern of cats.
 Why is my website called cypers.nl?
 Why not?
-See also https://en.wikipedia.org/wiki/Tabby_cat.
+See also this link and this link.